 This project was implemented using Python, Redis and ROS.
 The above image has the real Rviz (ROS) representation of the robot’s state in that environment superimposed.

-Tasked with building a website that will be helpful to students who have recently been admitted to the University of Edinburgh’s School of Informatics.
+Tasked with building a concept website to help students who have recently been admitted to the University of Edinburgh’s School of Informatics.

 The site must have a fairly complex set of designed interactions, and cover a range of topics as identifies in a previous Affinity diagram.